SpaskoKatsarski/Interfaces-Lab/README.md

 # Interfaces-Lab
-Making an interface for Cars in project "Test".
+Making interfaces for cars in project "Test".
 The other projects are tasks from the course C# OOP, June 2022 @ SoftUni.